Law Firm in India

 • Memorandum of Association (MOA), Articles of Association (AOA), Certificate of Insurance (COI).

-• Certified copies of extract of only the main object clause in the MOA pertaining to the financial business.
+• Certified copies of MOA’s extract of the main object clause relevant to the financial business.

 • Board resolution that states:

-- The organization has established the ‘Fair Practices Code’ as per the RBI guidelines.
+- The ‘Fair Practices Code’ is established by the organization following the RBI guidelines.

-- The organization does not have any customer interface as on date and will not have any customer interface in the future without the RBI’s approval.
+- Without the RBI’s approval, the organization should not be any customer interface as on date and even in the future.

 - The Unincorporated Bodies (UIB) in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past/does not hold any public deposit as on the date and will not accept it in future.